 - Essential oils

 - Cleaning supplies (will be provided)

 - Opened toiletry products (shampoo, toothpaste, moisturizer, etc.)

-- Electronics that can connect to the internet or take photos (computers, tablets, video game consoles, Kindles, smartphones, etc.)
+- Electronics that can take photos or connect to the internet (computers, tablets, video game consoles, e-readers, smartphones, smartwatches, etc.)

 - Card decks, games and sporting equipment

 This is not an exhaustive list.
 Final determination of any other contraband is at the discretion of the treatment team.

 While this guide may answer many of your questions, you may still have additional questions regarding what you can bring to The Recovery Village Columbus Drug and Alcohol Rehab.
 If so, contact a representative today to receive more information about how to prepare for your residential treatment.